darknight/tabby-interview/README.md

 ### Write completion notification

-Currently, when sender is done syncing, it will exist instead keep the connection alive.
+Currently, when sender is done syncing, it won't exist but keep the connection alive.

+And `ctrl-c` will cause websocket error on receiver side, which is not graceful.

 My idea is to count the number of file entries sent, and break from the loop when all the entries are sent.